 She has been featured on radio, television, and in newspapers and magazines.
 Her biography, PARIS HILTON (ABC-CLIO, 2011) has been translated into Chinese.
 Her newest nonfiction title is 111 PLACES IN COLUMBUS THAT YOU MUST NOT MISS (Emons, 2019) along with the more recent MYTHS AND MYSTERIES OF OHIO (Globe Pequot), her second novel, COUNTRY CLUB WIVES (Loconeal), and a collection of essays and shorter works, CONFESSIONS OF A CRAZY CAT LADY AND OTHER POSSIBLY DEMENTED MEANDERINGS (Loconeal).
 COUNTRY CLUB WIVES has also been optioned as a television series by Insight Productions out of Toronto, Canada.

-She is currently working on THREE RING(LING) CIRCUS: THE CIRCUS, THE RINGLING BROTHERS AND SARASOTA (Pineapple/Rowman,2022) as well as DOING HARD TIME IN GEEZERVILLE, the first in a series of three satire/mystery/romances set in The Villages.
+THREE RINGLING CIRCUS: A HISTORY OF SARASOTA, FLORIDA AND THE FAMOUS RINGLING BROTHERS is forthcoming from Pineapple/Rowman & Littlefield in Jan.
+2024!
+Sandra is also working on DOING HARD TIME IN GEEZERVILLE, the first in a series of three satire/mystery/romances set in The Villages.